AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 1. Finding a contact by tag while all contacts are shown

    - Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.
+In the following test cases, we assume we have contacts containing only the tag `friend`.

    - Test case: `find-tags friend`<br>
      Expected: All contacts with tag `friend` are shown in list.
+The search is case-insenstive and matches only the tag.

    - Test case: `find-tags doesnotexist`<br>
-     Expected: Given that the tag `doesnotexist` does not exist, no contacts are shown in list.
+     Expected: No contacts are shown in list.

    - Other incorrect find tags command to try: `find-tags`, `find-tags `<br>
      Expected: No contact is found.
 Error details shown in the status message.